george-hawkins/arf-drone/README.md

 An approximate price in Euros (though I bought most items in the UK or Switzerland) has been given for every item, as you can see the most expensive items are the propulsion system, flight controller and transmitter.
 The batteries (if you buy two to have one in reserve) also add a significant cost.

-Note: various acronyms used in the parts list, like ESC and PDB, are explained later in this pages or on the [`NOTES`](NOTES.md) page.
+Various acronyms used in the parts list, like ESC and PDB, are explained later in this pages or on the [`NOTES`](NOTES.md) page.
+Many terms in this page are used before being fully explained but hopefully they're all explained at some point.

 ### Major components